dannsam/xenko-docs/manual/xenko-launcher/index.md

 ![Projects section](media/xenko-launcher-projects-section.png)

-The Xenko Launcher displays your recent projects.
-To open a project, click on it.
+The **Projects** section displays your recent projects.
+To open a project, click it.

 ### Open a project with a newer version of Xenko

-The Projects section shows the Xenko version each project was made with in the top-right of each project button (**B**).
+The top right of each project button (**B**) shows which version of Xenko the project was made with.

-To open a project with a more recent version, click the upgrade icon in the bottom right (**D**), then select the Xenko version you want to open it with.
+To open a project with a more recent version of Xenko:

+1. On the project button, click the **upgrade** icon in the bottom right (**D**).

+2. Select the Xenko version you want to open the project with.
 Game Studio prompts you to upgrade the project when it opens.

 >[!Note] After you update a project to use a newer version of Xenko, you might need to make manual changes to get it to work. **Make sure you back up the project up and all its related files before you upgrade it.**